XRPLF/xrpl-dev-portal/content/tutorials/quickstart/batch-minting.md

   document.getElementById('standbyResultField').value = results
 ```

-Use a `for` loop to create the NFTokens one at a time, up to the NFTokenCount you specified.
+Use a `for` loop to create the NFTokens one at a time, up to the number you specified.

 ```javascript
   for (let i=0; i < nftokenCount; i++) {